runekaagaard/claude-local-files/README.md

 # Claude Local Files

-Serve local files to Claude via HTTPS.
+Serve local files to Claude Desktop via HTTPS for use in code artifacts.
 Uses a clever hack that passes the Claude desktop Electron app's Content Security Policy by intercepting requests to cdn.jsdelivr.net.

 ## How it works